Why Siblings Matter in the Neurodiverse Family Journey

 Introduction

 When a child is diagnosed with Autism, ADHD, or another neurodevelopmental condition, it often becomes the central focus of family life.
-But in the background, another group deeply impacted by this diagnosis often goes unnoticed: the siblings of neurodiverse children.
+However, the impacts on siblings can be profound and often go unrecognized.
+The siblings of neurodiverse children experience a broad spectrum of emotions that deserve attention and support.

-Supporting siblings of neurodiverse children is crucial not just for their own emotional well-being, but also for nurturing resilient and harmonious family dynamics.
-Their experiences are complex—ranging from love and pride to confusion and jealousy.
-By understanding their unique journey, we can provide the right emotional and practical support to help them thrive.
+Supporting these siblings is essential, not only for their emotional health but also for fostering a resilient family unit.
+They grapple with varied feelings—from love and admiration to confusion and resentment.
+By understanding their unique journey, we can offer the right emotional and practical support to help them flourish.

 Common Emotional Responses in Siblings of Neurodiverse Children

-Some siblings feel guilty for resenting the attention imbalance or become overprotective of their neurodiverse sibling, assuming responsibilities beyond their age.
+Some siblings grapple with guilt for feeling resentful about the attention imbalance.
+They may also become overly protective of their neurodiverse sibling, assuming responsibilities that can be overwhelming and beyond their age.

-Despite the challenges, many siblings develop heightened empathy, tolerance, and advocacy skills.
-They often express deep pride in their neurodiverse siblings' achievements—no matter how big or small.
+Amidst challenges, many siblings develop enhanced empathy, tolerance, and advocacy skills.
+They take pride in their neurodiverse siblings' achievements, no matter how small, which fosters a strong bond between them.

 Factors Influencing a Sibling’s Experience